 However, a more powerful software tool for A/B testing is Optimizely.
 The tool provides many easily usable features to assist you in building your tests.
 On such tool allows you to perform multivariate testing, which is a technique to test many variables on a given web page.
 You can also create personalized experiences and target particular audiences when you unveil new designs to the visitor (including targeting different URLs, browsers, and geographic regions).

-Apart from recording user interactions on your website, Inspectlet has a heat map so you can identify the sections visitors are interested in.
+Apart from recording user interactions on your website, Inspectlet usability testing tool has a heat map so you can identify the sections visitors are interested in.
 The heat map also has eye tracking, information related to what has been clicked on the most and how far the visitor scrolls down pages.
 Moreover, the form analytics tool reflects clearly which form elements are the most annoying for visitors and where something is incomplete.

-In this article, I have discussed the 10 best usability software testing tools depending on your specific requirements and budget.
+In this article, I have discussed the 10 best usability testing tools depending on your specific requirements and budget.

 As an SME, startup, or a business at any level, if you want to have the service of software and QA testing, then you must pick the ideal software testing company for you.